MicrosoftDocs/memdocs/memdocs/intune/protect/epm-overview.md

 ## About EPM Policies

 EPM uses the two policy types that you configure to manage how a file elevation request is handled.
 Together, the policies set the conditions for managed files and unmanaged files.
-Managed files are defined by elevation rules while unmanaged files are all other files.
+Managed files are identified by elevation rules while unmanaged files are all other files.

 **Elevate requests**:
 After EPM is enabled on a device, each file on the device includes a new right-click option for running files in an elevated context: *Elevate request*. *Elevate request* is in addition to the option *Run as administrator*, which remains available.

-To run a file in an elevated context, a standard user must select the files *Elevate request* option:
+To run a file managed by EPM in an elevated context, users need only double-click on the file.
+They can also choose to use the files *Elevate request* option.
+Both actions result in EPM evaluating the file, and if conditions are met, launching it in an elevated context.

-- When a standard user selects the *Elevate request* option, the EPM component on the device evaluates the devices rules for a match.
-If the device doesn't have an elevation rule for the file, EPM uses the default configuration elevation behavior that's provided by the Windows elevation settings policy.
-If a rule matches the file for the elevate request, the rules elevation requirements are used to control elevation of the file.

-For a standard user, the *Run as administrator* option doesn't work, as the user lacks the necessary permissions by definition of being a standard user.
+- If EPM can match the file to a rule for *Automatic* elevation, the file runs as elevated with no further user interaction.
+- WHen a file requires *User Confirmation* from either an elevation rule or by the devices elevation settings, the user must respond to the prompts before the file runs as elevated.
+- When a file can't be matched to a rule and the evaluation settings policy don't support a fallback option on the device, the file doesn't run as elevated and launches as a standard user.

-- When a user that has administrative rights uses either option, EPM policies don't facilitate the request, leaving it to the default Windows elevation process.
-However, based on the devices elevations setting policy, EPM can still report information about the files elevation to Intune.
+For users that have administrative rights, EPM doesn't facilitate the elevation request, no matter how it'ss initiated.
+Instead, the Windows process of *Run as administrator* is used.
+However, based on the devices reporting scope as configured in the elevations setting policy, EPM can report information to Intune about the files elevation.

-**File elevation**:
-For files that are elevated through EPM policy:

-- When configured for automatic elevation, the file runs without any interruption to the user.
-- When configured for user confirmation, the user must respond to a confirmation prompt and meet any additional configurations, such as authenticating with their organizations credentials, or providing a business justification, before the file runs.

 **File validation**:
 To ensure that only the correct file and version are elevated, you specify file details and can specify a file hash.
 You can also use certificates to validate the files you configure for elevation, which we recommend as a best practice.